 In order to minimize disruptions to the classroom, the early release of students should be limited to emergency situations and unavoidable circumstances.
 Parents are asked to avoid scheduling non-related school activities that conflict or interfere with CCES's regular dismissal times.
-Students may not be released from the office after 3:20 p.m.
-Once dismissal starts, your child will depart as scheduled by either taking their assigned bus home or exiting the building as a walker.
+Students may not be released from the office after 3:15p.m.
+Once dismissal starts, your child will depart as scheduled.
 In order for your child to be released to anyone other than the parent/guardian, that person MUST be listed on the emergency card and present photo identification.